A comprehensive summary of Dr. Solomon's recommendation for hip replacement surgery and the type of surgery performed is shown.

 Metal on Metal Bearings

-These bearings have been around for over 30 years but have regained popularity with the introduction of modern designed hip resurfacing replacements.
+These bearings have been around for over 30 years and regained popularity with the introduction of modern designed hip resurfacing replacements.

 The wear rate of metal on metal bearings is only slightly higher than ceramic on ceramic but like ceramics is significantly lower than metal on plastic bearings.
 Metal on metal bearings are very tough and are not susceptible to breakage (fracture).